Call for Nominations: OA Advisory Board Membership

-The Ocean Acidification Program partners across the scientific community to meet our common mission.
-Scroll to read more about our involvement or jump to a section with the links below:
+The Ocean Acidification Program forges partnerships across the scientific community and communities impacted by ocean acidification to meet our common mission.
+Read more about our involvement or jump to a section with the links below:

-The NOAA Ocean Acidification Program exists to meet the ocean acidification research and monitoring needs of the U. S. However, coordinating closely with entities both within and outside NOAA increases efficiency and effectiveness of these efforts.
+The NOAA Ocean Acidification Program exists to meet the ocean acidification research and monitoring needs of the United States.
+However, coordinating closely with entities both within and outside NOAA increases efficiency and effectiveness.
 Within NOAA, the NOAA Ocean Acidification Working Group (NOAWG) facilitates these close working relationships.

 Read about our latest collaborative activities and accomplishments.